yoshnopa/hentai_dl/README.md

 Modular commandline downloader inspired by youtube-dl.
 Written to download comics in general with a focus on Hentai Pages.
 About a dozen pages currently supported!
 It's written in python3 (tested 3.4-3.6), depends on robobrowser and the requests library.

+## Installation:
+First, you need [Python](https://www.python.org) in version 3.
+After that you need additional modules, installed like this:
+'''
+python3 -m pip install requests robobrowser
+'''
+Clone this repository.
+The HDownloader.py is good to go!

 ## Currently Supported:
 * [8muses.com](https://8muses.com)
 * [bato.to](http://bato.to)